improving-minnesota/angular-training/labs/lab-04-modules.md

 &nbsp;
 ## Timesheets Module

-- Since you've already done this twice, this module should be easy, right?
+- Since you've already done this, this module should be easy, right?

 ### Configure the Timesheet Resource